 -Traits on your Armor: All Divines boasts the best DPS.
 You’re free to have Infused on large pieces if you want to enchant for Max Health to help survivability, or Stamina to help a tiiiiny bit with sustain.

 Race Choices, and Their Importance

 1) Khajiit- 8% crit is a bonus chance to crit with all weapon crit based attacks, which is all of our kit.
-In small man groups that aren't very hardcore, this is worth roughly 8% DPS if you're keeping up Minor Force.
-In coordinated trials with ~50% Warhorn uptime this is worth ~9.1% DPS.
-The math is from (Derived from 8% crit x (.5 base CHD + .1 Minor force + .1 NB passive + .18 Precise Strikes + .183 Shadow +.15 Major Force) assuming 100% penetration, which is quite easy to accomplish with Twin Fanged Snake.
+In small man groups that aren't very hardcore, this is worth roughly 7% DPS if you're keeping up Minor Force.
+The math is derived from 8% crit x (.5 base CHD + .1 Minor force + .1 NB passive + .18 Precise Strikes) assuming 100% penetration, which is quite easy to accomplish with Twin Fanged Snake.

 10% stealth damage is pretty minimal, as many situations you cannot stealth attack at the beginning due to true sight mobs and whatnot.
 Plus that 10% only goes to one attack, so when you compared that one 10% bonus vs the say, 100 you did, that means it was only worth 1% of that spell, which is further mitigated since you likely did more than just do the same attack over and over.
 This is a decent passive for solo content (aside from vMA) or small dungeons, as well as PvP.